CODE OF CONDUCT

 That is why people are the focus of thought and action at PICARD.
 The fundamental values of respect, freedom and dignity have always been embodied within and propagated outside PICARD.
 At each of our production sites PICARD puts responsible conduct into practice on a societal, social and ecological level.

 PICARD is an internationally operating company, for early on it recognised the global interlinking of business as a prospect.
-In addition to its headquarters in Obertshausen, way back in 1976 PICARD set up a production site in Tunisia.
-Other factories followed: China in 1982, Bangladesh in 1995 and Ukraine in 2011.
+In addition to its headquarters in Obertshausen, way back in 1995 PICARD set up a production site in Bangladesh.
+The factory in Ukraine followed in 2011.
 From the outset PICARD has supported the development of disadvantaged regions on the spot, and attached great importance to fairness within the parts of the company and towards all other stakeholders.